 Port wines are fortified, meaning that a neutral distillate is added during the vinification process.
 Post-harvest, grapes are crushed and fermented like any other wine.
 However, prior to the completion of fermentation, port producers add a neutral spirit to the wine.
 This addition of alcohol kills the remaining yeast and leaves residual sugar in the juice.
 The wines’ alcohol content is also boosted to about 19% to 20% due to the addition of the distillate.

 The neutral spirit in port also acts as a natural preservative, meaning that the wines have a longer shelf life post-opening than do standard wines.
-No need to rush to finish a bottle; simply pop, enjoy a pour and let the bottle hang out on your shelf for a few weeks, which is fortunate, since port is often enjoyed just one small glass at a time.
+No need to rush to finish a bottle; simply pop, enjoy a pour and let the bottle hang out in your refrigerator for a few weeks, which is fortunate, since port is often enjoyed just one small glass at a time.

 How to Drink Port